altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former energy engineer.
- - Among other things, I'm interested in machine learning, scientific computing, software engineering, and powder metallurgy.
+ - Among other things, I'm interested in machine learning algorithms and their implementations, scientific computing and software engineering.
  - I'm a cookery enthusiast, runner and traveler.
  - I have an amazing wife and two cats.